finrod2002/worker-cli/Readme.md

+# Xelion customized Sandbox Worker CLI

+To build run
+- docker build  -t registry.xelion.nl/xelion-sandbox .
+- docker push registry.xelion.nl/xelion-sandbox

+TODO:
+Fix tests.
+Originally a resourceLimit/executionLimit was set.
+I removed that, but didn't change expected results of tests.
+I guess that is the issue that some of them are failing.
+After fixing the tests, they should be run again via the build-linux-native-image.sh script (now they are ignored).

 # Sandbox Worker CLI (Runtime v2)

 [Sandbox](https://getsandbox.com) is a platform to quickly and easily create or generate web service mocks, with instant deploy, collaborative build, and debugging tools for API developers.
 [More info - https://getsandbox.com](https://getsandbox.com)